jadecobra/python_tdd_exercises/source/data_structures/lists/index.rst

             ]
         )

-  the terminal shows a long list of items.
-I copy and paste them from the terminal and use find and replace to remove the extra characters
+  the terminal shows a long list_ of items.
+I copy and paste them from the terminal then use `find and replace`_ to remove the extra characters

   .. note::